GamerNoTitle/GamerNoTitle.github.io-Source/source/_posts/SteamAutoQueue-Manual.md

 `proxy` is the address that you need to use for proxy, use it as you need.
 (Some one will use v2ray or something else so I made this.
 If you're running on Github Action, then this is not needed.)

-**CAUTION: `steamRememberLogin` is valid for one month, and I didn't know whether the script can be run if this is missing (Actually the thing is that I'm too lazy to test it.)**
+**CAUTION: `steamRememberLogin` is valid for one month, and I didn't know whether the script can be run if this is missing (~~Actually the thing is that I'm too lazy to test it.~~ `steamRememberLogin` is desperated, idk how long you can use it after once you attain them)**

 ```
 {